josephmidura/dotfiles/README.md

 # dotfiles
-Customize an environment in (usually) macOS using bash.
+Customize environment in (usually) macOS using BASH.

+I've installed BASH 5.2 using homebrew.
 Most of what I have here will work with unix with minimal changes.